 With an FHA loan, the upfront mortgage insurance can be financed into the loan and the annual fee becomes part of your monthly payment.
-All things considered, FHA loans are still a more attractive option as compared with conventional loans.
-With the much easier qualifying standards and lower down payment requirements often the FHA loan isn’t just a better choice, it is often the homebuyers only choice for getting a loan.
+All things considered, FHA loans are still considered a more attractive option as compared with conventional loans.
+With the much easier qualifying standards and lower down payment requirements often the FHA loan isn’t just a better choice, it can often be the homebuyers only choice for getting a loan.

 Can I Finance My Closing Costs?
 (How much out of pocket cost will I have?)

 Non-traditional credit sources such as insurance, medical and utility payments can be used to help build credit history if traditional credit is unavailable.
-With an FHA refinance, you can significantly lower your monthly payment with no out of pocket costs and even skip a monthly payment during the process.
+With an FHA refinance, you can significantly lower your monthly payment with no out of pocket costs and may even be able skip a monthly payment during the process.

 I Have Bad Credit, Can I Use An FHA Home Loan?

 FHA loans are not just for first-time homeowners.
-An FHA loan is a great low cost way for move up buyers to get a safe and secure 15 year or 30 year fixed rate loan even if they happen to have damaged credit and not much money in the bank.
+For those that qualify, an FHA loan is often a great low cost way for move up buyers to get a safe and secure 15 year or 30 year fixed rate loan even if they happen to have damaged credit and/or not much money in the bank.
 Although not every borrower will qualify, the FHA program has lower qualifying standards (580 mid FICO score) than a conventional mortgage.

 What Kind Of Property Can I Buy Using An FHA Home Loan?

 FHA loans can be used to purchase a rehab “fixer-upper” property.
 FHA will allow you to borrow up to $50,000 to pay for repairs after you own the home.

 Another advantage of an FHA loan is that it is assumable, which means if you want to sell your home, the new buyer can take over your loan.
 In the past, as interest rates decreased over time, most people weren’t interested in assuming someone else’s loan.
-However, in a time when interest rates are a record low, rates only have one direction to go.
-Up!
+However, in a time when interest rates are a record low, rates are likely to go up.
 In a few years, having an assumable loan could turn out to be a distinct advantage.